MirrorVista

 • Medium (15-35 pounds): Use multiple adhesive strips or wall anchors.

-2. Use Heavy-Duty Adhesive Strips (For Light to Medium Mirrors, Damage-Free)
+Step 2: Use Heavy-Duty Adhesive Strips (For Light to Medium Mirrors)

-Best for: Mirrors up to 30 pounds and drywall surfaces.
+Best for: Mirrors up to 30 pounds on drywall surfaces.

 Procedure:

-1. Clean the Surface – Clean the wall and the back of the mirror with rubbing alcohol.
+1. Clean the Surface: Wipe the wall and the back of the mirror with rubbing alcohol.

-2. Apply Adhesive Strips – Use the strips rated for heavy weight.
-Attach one side to the mirror, then press firmly.
+2. Apply Adhesive Strips: Use strips rated for heavy weight.
+Attach one side to the mirror and press firmly.

-Mount – Press the mirror against the wall for at least 30 seconds.
+4. Mount the Mirror: Press the mirror against the wall for at least 30 seconds.

-3. Try the French Cleat System for Large or Heavy Mirrors (Minimal Damage)
+Step 3: Try the French Cleat System (For Large or Heavy Mirrors)

 Best for: Mirrors over 30 pounds.